 - What interest rate should I use for Australia?

 - It depends on the investment.
-High-interest savings accounts (Ubank, ING, Macquarie) typically pay 4–5.5% p.a. depending on the current RBA cash rate — check Canstar or your bank for current rates.
+High-interest savings accounts track the RBA cash rate; check Canstar or RateCity for current rates as they change with each RBA decision.
 Term deposits sit in a similar range for 1–2 year terms.
-The ASX 200 has returned approximately 9.8% p.a. total (dividends + capital growth) over the long run, though with significant year-to-year volatility.
-Balanced super funds typically return 6.5–7.5% after fees and tax.
+The ASX 200 has returned approximately 9–10% p.a. total (dividends plus capital growth) over the long run, though with significant year-to-year volatility.
+Balanced super funds typically return 6.5–7.5% after fees and tax over the long term.
 Use 7% as a conservative base for a long-term diversified equity portfolio.

 - Does compounding frequency really make a significant difference?